 - 8.4.2 A maintenance manual for all systems and equipment to provide safety of operations shall be available on board the ship.
-Prior to operation the vessel and systems shall be surveyed by the Register. - 8.4.3 For anchoring of the pipe-laying vessel it is necessary to have a layout chart of anchoring systems.
+Prior to operation the vessel and systems shall be surveyed by the Register (refer to 8.1.3). - 8.4.3 For anchoring of the pipe-laying vessel it is necessary to have a layout chart of anchoring systems.
 The pipe-laying vessel shall operate in strict compliance with the layout chart of anchors providing the required forces on the tensioners.
 The anchor layout chart shall contain the following information: